 Had a minor disaster with a damaged file or corrupted system?
 Running Windows System Restore or Previous Versions may just save your day

 If you’re a Windows PC user, knowing how to utilise your computer’s inbuilt function to restore your system or previous versions of files or folders may be one of the most important tech tips there is to know.
-While this is not a replacement for backing up, it is an easy way to recover hours of lost work if a file is damaged or avoid the heartbreak when a PC goes down after being hit by a virus or software corruption.
+To recover data using System Restore is not a replacement for backing up, it is an easy way to recover hours of lost work if a file is damaged or avoid the heartbreak when a PC goes down after being hit by a virus or software corruption.

 What is Windows Previous Versions?